Financial settlements on divorce or dissolution of civil partnership

 A divorce or dissolution gives rise to a range of financial claims that can be made.
 It also allows parties to protect their assets from being disposed of or taken by the other party.

 This area of law is complicated and entirely discretionary.
 Couples need to be careful to ensure they are not vulnerable in the short and long term but also that assets or income are not being attacked unfairly.

-The Hall Brown family law team is one of the most experienced in the North West in dealing with financial settlements.
+The Hall Brown family law team is one of the most experienced in dealing with financial settlements.
 We have particular expertise in the following areas: